 Any 2L or 3L can participate as an attorney.
 Any student, including first-year students, can act as a juror or witness.
 Participating in the Flory trials is one of the best ways to get real-life experience and exposure to evidence and other rules of trial.
 (Coursework in evidence is not a required prerequisite to participate in the Flory Trials.)

 In preparing for the Flory Trials, students are encouraged to attend the Trial Advocacy Board Workshop held each August and to visit the Trial Advocacy Resources section of this website.

 Spring 2018 Flory Trial Competition

 Teams must review the Flory Trial Competition Rules and Procedures and the Judges’ Scoresheet prior to registering to compete.
-The Spring 2018 Flory Trial Competition will use the Federal Rules of Evidence.
+The Spring 2018 Flory Trial Competition will be tried under the Federal Rules of Evidence and Civil Procedure.

 Spring 2018 Flory Trial Competition Dates (REVISED)

 - Preliminary Round 1: January 25 at 7 pm